andmos/bats-examples/README.md

 6 tests, 0 failures
 ```

 Did the code get any better or clearer?
-More dynamic and a better abstraction, but shorter?
-Absolutely not, but the tests are green so the refactoring could be made safer with guardrails.
+More dynamic and with a better abstraction.
+Thanks to the tests the refactoring could be made safer with guardrails.

+## Conclusion

+In this post we have seen how our shell scripts also can have automated tests thanks to `bats`.
+Hopefully this will motivate you to extend your thinking about tests to also include the pieces outside the application code.

+As a colleague of mine said: "Every pice of code in the repository that is necessary to bring value to the customer is critical, and should thus also be tested.
+If we think we have a bug in the deployment pipeline, we don't guess.
+We test and prove.

+All code examples from this post can be found [in this Git repository](https://github.com/andmos/bats-examples).